Starlab: Members

 Starlab's principal investors included venture capitalist Walter de Brouwer, founder and chief executive officer, MIT Media Lab founder Nicholas Negroponte, and Pythagorus investment fund manager Johan Konings.
 Walter Van de Velde served as chief scientific officer.
 Giulio Ruffini continues to serve as scientific officer for Starlab's Barcelona division.
 Academic and corporate partners received shared intellectual property rights to research and patents generated by the lab.

 Closure

 Starlab's business model depended largely upon third-party investment to sustain its operations.
 When the dot-com bubble burst, the loss of a critical group of investors forced the lab to close its doors in 2001.
 The lab's assets were liquidated, and the former embassy building inhabited by the lab was purchased by the Brussels regional government.

 Starlab DF2 (Deep Future 2) Barcelona

-The surviving research division in Barcelona, Starlab DF2, or "Deep Future 2," adopted a different business strategy, focusing on specialized, direct contracts with ESA under support of the Catalan and Spanish Governments.
-Founded by Manel Adell, [Giulio Ruffini, and Ana Maiques,Barcelona maintains the interdisciplinary spirit of Starlab Brussels, but focuses on neuroscience technologies and applications.
+The surviving research division in Barcelona, Starlab DF2, or "Deep Future 2," adopted a different business strategy, focusing on specialized, direct contracts with ESA and private clients, and public funding of the European Commission and the Catalan and Spanish Governments.
+Founded by Manel Adell, Giulio Ruffini, and Ana Maiques, Barcelona maintains the interdisciplinary spirit of Starlab Brussels, but focuses on neuroscience technologies and applications.
 The lab has been awarded the Barcelona Innovation prize and other awards.